aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

-Represents the item in the base field for a custom calculation.
+Represents the item in the base field for a custom calculation when the ShowDataAs calculation is in use.
 Valid only for data fields.
 Because PivotItemPosition.Custom is only for read,if you need to set PivotItemPosition.Custom, please set PivotField.BaseItemIndex attribute.

 See [PivotItemPosition](../../com.aspose.cells/pivotitemposition).

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use PivotField.PivotShowValuesSetting.BaseItemType property instead.
+This method will be removed 12 months later since June 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int